-The university is situated in Boulder, a town of 100,000 at the foot of the Rocky Mountains, 30 miles from downtown Denver.
-As part of the greater Denver metropolitan area, Boulder enjoys the advantages of a nearby large city–symphony, opera, museums, professional sports teams, art cinemas, alternative music, and diverse dining.
+The University is situated in Boulder, a town of 100,000 at the foot of the Rocky Mountains, 30 miles from downtown Denver.
+As part of the greater Denver metropolitan area, Boulder enjoys the advantages of a nearby large city - symphony, opera, museums, professional sports teams, art cinemas, alternative music, and diverse dining.

 Boulder itself lies less than an hour from Rocky Mountain National Park, and is surrounded by an outstanding series of open-space lands and local parks, including both prairies and mountain forests with many trails.
 Boulder is a center for outdoor sports and recreation, throughout summer and winter.
 The site of several major research labs and high-tech companies, Boulder has a highly educated population that supports a wide array of restaurants, stores and cultural events.
 Its excellent public transit system is free to CU students.

 The University enrolls approximately 30,000 students.
 It was recently named one of the top 10 public universities in the country, and one of the top three up-and-coming public universities.
-The several-million-volume library is the largest in the region by far, and the university is a leader in adapting the newest advances in high technology towards teaching and research.
-The university has recently made a major commitment to the humanities, including the establishment of the new Center for Humanities and the Arts and the construction of a new high-tech humanities office and classroom building, which the department now occupies.
+The several-million-volume library is the largest in the region by far, and the university is a leader in adapting the newest advances in technology towards teaching and research.
+The University has recently made a major commitment to the humanities, including the establishment of the new Center for Humanities and the Arts and the construction of a new high-tech humanities office and classroom building, which the department now occupies.

-For the MA, students do two years of coursework prior to taking a comprehensive series of written and oral exams.
+For the MA, students compete two years of coursework prior to taking a comprehensive series of written and oral exams.
 The exams are based on a reading list given to all students upon entry.
 Check our site for application information.